Opinion|Articles|August 15, 2025

 Pharmacy closures are reducing access to medications and services, raising concerns about their impact on patient care, especially for Medicare beneficiaries.

-The Pharmacy Quality Alliance (PQA) is dedicated to improving safe, effective and appropriate medication use and addressing issues that impact a person’s ability to access and use medications.
+The Pharmacy Quality Alliance (PQA) is dedicated to improving safe, effective, and appropriate medication use and addressing issues that impact an individual's ability to access and use medications.

 There has been significant news and research on pharmacy closures.
-The pace of pharmacies closing is outpacing the opening of new pharmacies, according to research published in Health Affairs last December, and the net loss of pharmacies has been greatest in communities with limited access to care and services in both urban and rural settings.
+The pace of pharmacies closing is outpacing the opening of new pharmacies, according to research data published in Health Affairs in December 2024, and the net loss of pharmacies has been greatest in communities with limited access to care and services in both urban and rural settings.

 The impact on community pharmacy is serious and has been much discussed.
 Less attention, however, has been devoted to understanding pharmacy closures from the perspective of arguably the most important stakeholders, the patients.

-There are two notable issues.
+There are 2 notable issues.
 The first is pharmacy deserts, the areas where individuals must travel significant or costly distances to access medications and pharmacy services.
-Recent analysis by GoodRx indicated that 48.4 million Americans lack adequate access to a pharmacy.
+Findings from a recent analysis by GoodRx indicated that 48.4 million Americans lack adequate access to a pharmacy.

-The second is the disruptive impact of having to change pharmacies, which can cause patients emotional stress, decrease the use of needed services and increase the risk of medication therapy problems or non-adherence.
-The opening and closing of community pharmacies is often referred to as “churn,” and the downstream implications for patients and communities need more study, according to an August JAMA Health Forum article.
+The second is the disruptive impact of having to change pharmacies, which can cause patients emotional stress, decrease the use of needed services, and increase the risk of medication therapy problems or nonadherence.
+The opening and closing of community pharmacies is often referred to as “churn,” and the downstream implications for patients and communities need more study, according to a JAMA Health Forum article.

 These issues are important for all patients, but especially important for Medicare beneficiaries, who are more likely to have multiple chronic conditions and rely heavily on pharmacy services.

-To ensure pharmacy access for Medicare Part D beneficiaries, the Centers for Medicare & Medicaid Services (CMS) requires all Part D plan sponsors to have a sufficient pharmacy network in their service area.
-The required standards for retail pharmacy access are as follows based on level of urbanicity:
+To ensure pharmacy access for Medicare Part D beneficiaries, the Centers for Medicare & Medicaid Services requires all Part D plan sponsors to have a sufficient pharmacy network in their service area.
+The required standards for retail pharmacy access are as follows, based on level of urbanicity:

 These important standards are designed to ensure patients have adequate pharmacy access.
 Given the pattern of pharmacy closures and the disruption it may cause for patients, we need to better understand how beneficiaries are affected.